-Figure 4 shows the same tradeoffs, except that we use a larger factor m = 5 for the sudden increase and decrease of available bandwidth.
-It shows that the advantage of SIMD's aggressiveness is more pronounced.
-We can also observe from Table 2 that, for SIMD, aggressiveness is inversely proportional to the square root of m, and for AIMD and IIAD, aggressiveness is inversely proportional to m or even $m^2$ , respectively.
+If we use a larger factor m for the sudden increase and decrease of available bandwidth, the advantage of SIMD's aggressiveness is more pronounced [14].
+We can observe from Table II that, for SIMD, aggressiveness is inversely proportional to the square root of m, and for AIMD and IIAD, aggressiveness is inversely proportional to m or even m^2 , respectively.
 Therefore, larger m makes SIMD more favorable.

-Remark: In the spectrum of controls in Figure 2, SIMD is the one whose aggressiveness grows the fastest.
+Remark: In the spectrum of controls in Fig. 1, SIMD is the one whose aggressiveness grows the fastest.
 SIMD has the best tradeoff between smoothness in steady state and aggressiveness during transient periods.
 As k increases, the spectrum of controls have worse tradeoffs.